CarDGee/systemd-boot-manager/README.md

 * ext4 on lvm on luks
 * ext4 on luks on lvm

-I don't know of any reason it wouldn't support every filesystem that cachyos-cli-installer supports with the exception of ntfs.
+I don't know of any reason it wouldn't support every filesystem that Arch-cli-installer supports with the exception of ntfs.
 Hopefully people are not using ntfs as their root fs.

 ### Configuration
 The configuration file is located at `/etc/sdboot-manage.conf`.
 The displayed options are the defaults and it has the following structure.